 HIV testing is key to controlling the transmission of HIV.
 If people cannot get to a medical care provider or community-based organization for HIV testing, Piedmont Care is offering an FDA-approved at-home, self-administered HIV testing option.
 The CDC is recommending that community-based organizations, like Piedmont Care, consider at-home, self-administered HIV testing as an additional strategy to reach those most affected by HIV, since traditional HIV testing services may be interrupted due to the COVID-19 response.

-The at-home HIV test requires no blood and offers results in 20 minutes.
-People qualifying for the at-home testing option will also have access to a 24/7 call center and video guide to get answers quickly.
+The self-administered home HIV test requires no blood and offers results in 20 minutes.
+People qualifying for the self-testing option will also have access to a 24/7 call center and video guide to get answers quickly.

 The Piedmont Care team will also provide: